LukGH4/HISA/Installation Guide/Installation Guide.md

 }
 ```

-> ⚠️ Update rules to more secure settings before production!
+> ⚠️ Note: Update rules to more secure settings if making a production build!

 ---